-Planting trees in spring or fall has long been a rule of thumb for landscapers.
+Planting trees in spring or fall has long been a common practice for landscapers.

-Learn the rules for summer planting and why spring and fall remain the best time to plant new trees.
+Learn the rules for summer planting and why spring and fall remain the best times to plant new trees.

 Planting trees in summer’s heat may set them up for failure.
-Warm temperatures and dry elements put stress on a young tree as it tries to establish itself.
+Warm temperatures and dry conditions put stress on young trees as they try to establish themselves.

-When stressed, new trees are quickly depleted of strength, which they need to survive winter and grow healthy next spring.
-The same is true for transplanting trees in the summer-since they’re settling into a new spot.
-Their new surroundings can stress them out and prevent them from thriving.
+When stressed, new trees are quickly depleted of energy, which they need to survive winter and emerge healthy next spring.
+The same is true for transplanting trees in the summer, since they’re settling into a new spot.
+They will expend more energy developing new roots in less than ideal conditions which will stress them and prevent them from surviving.

 If a tree must be planted in the heat of summer, it will require great care.
 Proper planting depth is extremely important, along with monitoring water supply to roots.
 In a case such as this it would be advisable to consult a local arborist.